codingfatale/alecView/README.md

-# chat-bots
-chatbot projects
-Chatbots that uses multiples libraries and packages

-various other tools will be used to create more chatbots

-Bots:
+## AlecVeiw

+New to interviewing candiates for a job, AlecVeiw will help build skills to interview canidates.

-1)Interview Bot is designed to simulate a mock interview.
+AlecView is an application for employees who work in human resources and designed to simulate a mock interview.

+## Tech
-Using NLTK (Natural Learning ToolKit package)
+Built with python using NLTK (Natural Learning ToolKit package).
+A text file for mining data and training.